shortlisted159/amazon-clone/README.md

 # Amazon Clone
-This project mimics the e-commerce website Amazon.comm <br>
+This project mimics the e-commerce website Amazon.com <br>
-Bundled with login and sign up functionality frontend of the project includes tons of items listed in the home page that can be added to cart, When navigated to the basket those items will be displayed which can be removed from the basket as well.
+Bundled with login and sign up functionality, frontend of the project includes tons of items listed in the home page that can be added to cart.<br> When navigated to the basket those items will be displayed which can be removed from the basket as well.
 There is a proceed to checkout button on the basket page which will redirect you to the checkout page.
-In the checkout page where stripe payment is used to process a card payment, After entering the card details you will have three buttons "Buy Now", "Click to Confirm", "Proceed to Confirmation Page".
+In the checkout page stripe payment is used to process a card payment.
+After entering the card details you will have three buttons "Buy Now", "Click to Confirm", "Proceed to Confirmation Page".